awslabs/data-on-eks/website/docs/gen-ai/training/Llama2.md

 kubectl exec -it cli-cmd-shell -- /bin/bash
 ```

+### Download the Llama tokenizer and Redpajama dataset to FSx

 From within the CLI pod, we’ll download the Llama tokenizer files.
 These files are protected by Meta's Llama license, so you will need to run the `huggingface-cli login` command to login to Hugging Face using your access token.
 The access token is found under Settings → Access Tokens on the Hugging Face website.

 ```bash